 CCHI Certified Healthcare Interpreter™ credential is awarded to candidates who passed two certification examinations that cover the core knowledge of healthcare interpreting and a demonstration of language-specific interpreting skills.
-A healthcare interpreter will take the CoreCHI™ multiple-choice examination and the CHI™ examination, an oral performance exam that includes a number of vignettes testing consecutive and simultaneous interpreting, and sight translation via headsets with oral answers, and translation as a multiple-choice question.
+To become certified, an interpreter will take and pass the CoreCHI™ multiple-choice examination and the CHI™ examination, an oral performance exam that includes a number of vignettes testing consecutive, simultaneous, and sight translation interpreting skills, and written translation abilities via a multiple-choice question.

-CHI™ Examination - A language-specific performance exam includes a demonstration of interpreting skills in all modes of interpreting and focuses on the following two domains of knowledge, skills and abilities.
+CHI™ Examination - A language-specific performance exam includes a demonstration of interpreting skills in all modes of interpreting.
 The examination is conducted online via computer and is scored by independent raters who do not know candidate's identity.

 How is Your CHI™ Examination Scored?

 Raters score the examination by applying the four Behaviorally Anchored Rating Scales which were developed and validated by CCHI’s Subject Matter Experts under the guidance of a nationally-recognized psychometrician.

 Each candidate’s audio response is scored on the following four rating scales, which have equal weight and are applied independently: